aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/aspose-cells-griddesktop/working-with-worksheet/managing-cell-controls-in-worksheets/_index.md

-{{< gist "aspose-cells" "12f660d9525e46ef9ab404004d07c3e8" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-ManagingCellControls-AccessCheckbox.cs" >}}
+{{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-ManagingCellControls-AccessCheckbox.cs" >}}
 ## **Removing Cell Controls**
 To remove an existing cell control, developers can simply access a desired worksheet and then **Remove** the cell control from the **Controls** collection of the **Worksheet** by specifying the cell (using its name or row & column number) containing cell control.

-{{< gist "aspose-cells" "12f660d9525e46ef9ab404004d07c3e8" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-ManagingCellControls-RemoveCheckbox.cs" >}}
+{{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-ManagingCellControls-RemoveCheckbox.cs" >}}